bcgov/bcparks/README.md

 To deploy, commit your changes to the main branch.

 There is a Github actions script that will handle deploying to Github Pages.
 This action essentially runs ng build --prod and generates a dist folder.
 This dist folder is then uploaded to the branch called gh-pages.
 Github Pages automatically deploys whatever is in the root level of the gh-pages branch.

+## Hosting BC Parks PDFs

+BC Parks PDFs for design guidelines, etc. are stored in an AWS S3 bucket associated with the AWS Account for the [BC Parks Data Register project](https://github.com/bcgov/parks-data-register).
+To change or add additional files, add them to the github.io bucket and reference the file through the CloudFront distribution associated with that bucket.